agonper/ember-jquery-mobile/CONTRIBUTING.md

 ## Contributing code written by others

 Please do not contribute code you did not write yourself, unless you are certain you have the legal ability to do so.
-Also ensure all code contributed can be licensed under the Apache License 2.0.
+Also ensure all code contributed can be licensed under the MIT license.